Sorry Not Sorry (Demi Lovato song): Release and promotion

+Live performances

+Lovato debuted "Sorry Not Sorry" the night before its release at a fan listening party held in Los Angeles.
+She subsequently performed the song at other house parties.
+On August 18, 2017, Lovato made the first televised performance of the track on Good Morning America.
+On August 27, she performed the song in Las Vegas as a pre-recorded performance for the 2017 MTV Video Music Awards.
+Lovato performed the song on The Tonight Show Starring Jimmy Fallon and The Jonathan Ross Show on September 18 and 30, respectively.

+Lovato performed "Sorry Not Sorry" on The Ellen DeGeneres Show on October 4 and on The Today Show a day later, where she also performed "Tell Me You Love Me".
+On November 12, Lovato performed a medley of both songs at the 2017 MTV Europe Music Awards.
+Following day, she performed "Sorry Not Sorry" on Live Lounge where she also performed "Skyscraper" and a cover of Sam Smith's "Too Good at Goodbyes", and at the 2017 American Music Awards on November 19.
+"Sorry Not Sorry" served as the encore to Lovato's sixth headlining concert tour Tell Me You Love Me World Tour.

 Critical reception

-Forbes contributor Hugh McIntyre described "Sorry Not Sorry" as "an unapologetic, braggadocious look in the mirror, with Lovato taking the opportunity to praise herself, and rightfully so," and further opined that "Lovato really packs a punch with her powerful vocals, which have been setting her apart from other female pop stars for years now."
-Elias Leight of Rolling Stone described the song as a "gleeful revenge on a callous ex" with "heavy rhythmic effects."
-Christopher Rosa of Glamour felt the song "takes self-empowerment to new heights."
-Lars Brandle of Billboard wrote it was "bound to be embraced as a girl-power anthem."
-On a less positive note, Mike Wass from Idolator stated that its theme was something that had "been done several dozen times before," as the concept is a "fairly tired tale of turning the tables on an ex/hater," and felt the chorus "offers more of the same."
+Elias Leight of Rolling Stone described "Sorry Not Sorry" as a "gleeful revenge on a callous ex" with "heavy rhythmic effects".
+Christopher Rosa of Glamour felt the song "takes self-empowerment to new heights".
+Lars Brandle of Billboard wrote it was "bound to be embraced as a girl-power anthem".

 Recognition

 "Sorry Not Sorry" was included on several year-end lists.
-The website Thrillist ranked the song at number eight.
-Stereogum's Chris DeVille considered it the 18th pop song of the year, writing that "even the firmest gospel-pop foundation will not stop Demi Lovato from blowing your house down every time."
-Elle Magazines Nerisha Penrose included the track on her list at number 9 and described it as "an infectious, hater-shunning summer anthem will surely shut down all the naysayers."
-PopMatters ranked the song at number forty one.
+Thrillist ranked it at number eight, while PopMatters ranked the song at number 41.
+Stereogums Chris DeVille considered "Sorry Not Sorry" the 18th pop song of the year, writing that "even the firmest gospel-pop foundation will not stop Demi Lovato from blowing your house down every time."
+Elle magazine's Nerisha Penrose included the track on her list at number 9 and described it as "an infectious, hater-shunning summer anthem will surely shut down all the naysayers."
 Billboard and American Songwriter ranked the song number four and number one, respectively, on their lists of the 10 greatest Demi Lovato songs.
-In 2024, Los 40 included "Sorry Not Sorry" on its list of songs that defined Lovato's career.
+In 2024, Los 40's Redacción 40 Chile included "Sorry Not Sorry" on its list of songs that defined Lovato's career.